dacorvo/onnx_integer/README.md

-# ONNX FixedPoint proof-of-concept
+# ONNX integer graph proof-of-concept
-A proof-of-concept for the conversion of a quantized pytorch model to an ONNX FixedPoint graph of operations
+A proof-of-concept for the conversion of a quantized ONN model to an integer graph of operations

 ## Docker setup